 Analysis of results and challenges: To fully resolve any compliance issues, all misconduct investigations are completed as soon as possible.
-When misconduct is substantiated, administrative action begins and can sometimes take several years to resolve.
+When misconduct is substantiated, administrative action begins and can sometimes take several years to resolve, frequently resulting in the revocation or surrender of an officer's certificate.
 When misconduct is not determined to be disqualifying, the case is closed immediately with no further action taken by Alaska Police Standards Council.

-As of July 1, 2018, 23 cases are open and pending (FY2015 has 1, FY2016 has 2, and FY2017 has 2).
+During FY2019 the council opened 30 new misconduct or disqualification investigations or cases, and closed 28.
+Sixteen cases were resolved in FY2019 with a revocation or disqualification action.
+As of September 18, 2019, APSC has 33 ongoing cases.
 These cases are in various stages of investigation or administrative action (i.e., pending criminal convictions, discovery, court hearings, council action, and/or superior court appeals).

-The reported investigations closed include cases that were closed during FY2018, regardless of which year they were initiated.
+The reported investigations closed include cases that were closed during FY2019, regardless of which year they were initiated.

 Current as of November 27, 2019